Gabrielle (singer)

-Louisa Gabriella Bobb (born 19 July 1969), known professionally as Gabrielle, (Note: Gabrielle is the singer's stage name, derived from her middle name, "Gabriella") is an English singer and songwriter.
+Louisa Gabriella Bobb (born 19 July 1969), known professionally as Gabrielle, (Note: Gabrielle is the singer's stage name, derived from her middle name, "Gabriella") is a British singer and songwriter.
 Born in Hackney, London, she released her debut single, "Dreams", in 1993, and it topped the UK Singles Chart the same year.
 Her other singles include "Going Nowhere", "Give Me a Little More Time", "Walk On By", and "If You Ever" – a duet with East 17.

 After a few inactive years, Gabrielle made a comeback with "Rise", which became her second UK number one, in 2000.
 Her album of the same name reached the top spot on the UK Albums Chart, where it stayed for three weeks.
 The song "Out of Reach", from the soundtrack to Bridget Jones's Diary, reached number four on the UK Singles Chart.
 She released the compilation Dreams Can Come True, Greatest Hits Vol. 1 in 2001.